rolyp/proof-relevant-pi/README.md

 # Design notes

-## 0.1
+## 0.1 LFMTP final version

 Wasted a solid week trying to prove a version of `/-preserves-⌣` for a symmetric version of the relation.
-If I set up ⌣ so it is a congruence by definition (with a symmetric variant of each rule), then the proof (essentially the definition of a two-dimensional residual) grows to ~2.5k LOC and Agda runs out of memory compiling it.
-It might be possible to prove it for the version explicitly closed under symmetry, which is not a congruence by definition, but would first need to show that ⌣ is a congruence.
+If I redefine ⌣ so it is a congruence by definition (with a symmetric variant of each rule), then the proof (essentially the definition of a two-dimensional residual) becomes enormous (many thousands of LOC) and Agda runs out of memory compiling even a small portion of it.
+It might be possible to prove it for the version of ⌣ explicitly closed under symmetry, which is not a congruence by definition, but would first need to show that ⌣ is a congruence.